 Examples of Empathy vs. Sympathy

 The differences between empathy vs sympathy are easy to understand in theory.
-However, in practice, it can a very a different story.
+However, in practice, it can be a very different story.

 Here are some examples to help you understand how to implement empathy vs sympathy.